sh51/haskell-calculus-solver/README.md

 ## Special Features

-* Output handling: The result and intermediate steps will be nicely formatted, and a markdown file called `your-answer.md` which saves the answer will be automatically generated.
+* Output handling: The result and intermediate steps will be nicely formatted, and a file called `your-answer.md` which saves the answer will be automatically generated. __For simplicity, the simplification steps are hidden by default.
+To change that, update the corresponding field in `SimplificationLaws.txt`.__

 * Grouping of laws: The laws are separated into two groups: Derivation Laws and Simplification Laws.
 Derivation Laws are used to determine the derivatives and generally have the form of "deriv(x, ...) = ".

 * Flexible reasoner: The laws used by the program are all configurable - Add or remove laws for a different strategy by updating the files `DerivationLaws.txt` and  `SimplificationLaws.txt`.
-The intermediate steps for simplification can be turned on by updating `SimplificationLaws.txt` as well.

 * Simplifying the result: As an attempt to simplify the results, we added one associativity law (to avoid non-termination) and a few reduction laws to make derivatives of polynomials or  terms like $x^a$ in general more compact.